 Penalties for Contribution Violations A penalty of up to \$1,000 may be imposed for failure to forward to the Board an anonymous contribution in excess of \$20.
 A penalty of up to four times the amount of the contribution in excess of \$100 may be imposed on a candidate committee for accepting a contribution from an unregistered association that does not provide proper disclosure.
 A penalty of up to \$1,000 may be imposed on an unregistered association for failing to provide the proper disclosure when contributing more than \$100 to a candidate committee.
 A penalty of up to \$3,000 may be imposed for the acceptance of an earmarked contribution .
-An individual acting on behalf of a principal campaign committee who knowingly accepts any earmarked contribution is guilty of a gross misdemeanor. the requirements of this chapter by a nposed for attempting to circumvent redirecting a contribution through or another.
-Violation of this provision is Penalties for Loan Violations A penalty of up to \$3,000 may be imposed on a campaign committee for lending money it has raised to anyone for purposes not related to the conduct of a campaign.
-Violation is also a gross misdemeanor.
+Knowingly accepting an earmarked contribution is a gross misdemeanor.
+A penalty of up to \$3,000 may be imposed for attempting to circumvent the requirements of this chapter by redirecting a contribution through or making a contribution on behalf of another.
+Violation of this provision is a gross misdemeanor.
+Penalties for Loan Violations A penalty of up to \$3,000 may be imposed on a campaign committee for lending money it has raised to anyone for purposes not related to the conduct of a campaign.
+Violation of this provision is also a gross misdemeanor.
 Expenditures Expenditure Types The types of expenditures are: Campaign Expenditures Campaign expenditures are made for the purpose of influencing the nomination or election of the candidate.
 Approved Expenditures An approved expenditure is a payment for goods or services made on behalf of a candidate by an entity other than the principal campaign committee.
 The candidate or the candidate's treasurer must provide written authorization before an approved expenditure of more than \$20 may be made on behalf of the candidate.
 A suggested form for written authorization is available on the Board's Website.
-Noncampaign Disbursements Noncampaign disbursements includ le: Payment for accounting and legal services Return of a contribution to the source Repayment of a loan Interest on loans Payment of food, beverages, facility rental, and entertainment at a fundraising event Payment of food and beverages consumed by a candidate or volunteers while engaged in campaign activities Costs of child care for candidate's children when campaigning Fees paid to attend a campaign school Costs of campaigning incurred by a person with a disability, as defined in Minn.
-Stat. §363A.03, subd.
-12, and which are made necessary by the disability Payment of candidate's expenses for serving in public office, other than for personal expenses Transportation, meals, and lodging paid to attend a campaign school Costs of a post election party during the election year when a candidate's name will no longer appear on a ballot or after the general election Filing fees Post-general election thank you notes or advertisements in the news media Costs of campaign material purchased to replace defective campaign material, if the defective material is destroyed without being used Contributions to a political party Payment of advances of credit in a year after the year in which the advance was reported as an expenditure Payment of fines assessed by the Board Payments for funeral gifts or memorials www.cfboard.state.mn.us Judicial Candidates Quick Reference Guide (April 2006) 651/296-5148 or 800/657-3889
+Noncampaign Disbursements Noncampaign disbursements include: Payment for accounting and legal services Return of a contribution to the source Repayment of a loan Interest on loans Payment of food, beverages, facility rental, and entertainment at a fundraising event Contributions to a political party Transportation, meals, and lodging paid to attend a campaign school Costs of a post election party during the election year when a candidate's name will no longer appear on a ballot or after the general election Filing fees

+Handbook for Judicial Candidates (January 2009) www.cfboard.state.mn.us 651/296-5148 or 800/657-3889